ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: Imports](Images/3-2-9.png)

 Looking back at the Imports section shows some interesting calls with **WININET** and **WS2_32** (aka Windows Network DLLs).
-There are several Internet and HTTP calls as well as some useful information in the imports section with calls like *gethostname*, *_strnicp* (it's above the screenshot crop), *Sleep*, and *WaitForSignleObject*.
-I also see an *OutputDebugStringA* which may be helpful in seeing where this DLL fails by using **DbgView* from SysInternals.
+There are several Internet and HTTP calls as well as some useful information in the imports section with calls like ***gethostname***, ***_strnicp*** (it's above the screenshot crop), ***Sleep***, and ***WaitForSignleObject***.
+I also see an ***OutputDebugStringA*** which may be helpful in seeing where this DLL fails by using **DbgView** from SysInternals.

 Going a little deeper into IDA I see this:

 ![3-2: IDA Registry Keys](Images/3-2-8.png)

 This is just looking at different approaches to fitting the puzzle piece in the correct spot.
 What I notice here is I see here that there is a registry entry and most likely in *HKLM\SYSTEM\CurrentControlSet\Services* and seeing earlier that *IRIP* was being added as a service, I am assuming that there will be an *IRIP* key in the registry.
-Well, there's not because the DLL failed to load/execute.
+Well, there's not  at this moment because the DLL failed to load/execute.
 Also, being that it's Windows registry means that persistence is a part of this malware.

 So we found out the indicators and signatures, both host and network.
 Unfortunately it did not run as expected. **Why?** My first guess is the DLL cannot find/create the registry keys it needs to create the service, so it fails hard.